WilliamKulha/react-calculator/README.md

 ## Getting up and running on your machine

-Open your terminal and run the command `git clone https://github.com/WilliamKulha/react-calculator.git` Once the repo has been cloned, run `npm i` to install dependencies.
+Open your terminal and run the command `git clone https://github.com/WilliamKulha/react-calculator.git`\
+Once the repo has been cloned, run `npm i` to install dependencies\
 Once everything is installed, run `npm start` to begin running the project @ localhost:3000.

 ## 🐛Known Bugs🐛